TERREMEMBER/znbase/docs/content/v2.1/troubleshoot/nodes/check-processes.md

 showAsideToc: true
 ---

-## 1. Are the YugabyteDB processes running?
+## 1. Are the ZNbaseDB processes running?

-Connect to the local node where YugabyteDB is running.
+Connect to the local node where ZNbaseDB is running.

 On the local setup, this is your local machine (or a Docker instance running on your local machine).
-On a multi-node cluster, you may need to `ssh` into the machines where the YugabyteDB nodes are running.
+On a multi-node cluster, you may need to `ssh` into the machines where the ZNbaseDB nodes are running.

 ```sh
 $ ps aux | grep yb-tserver